PlanterApp/planter_blog/content/posts/soil-options-for-raised-bed-gardening.md

 image = "https://blog.gardenplanter.app/uploads/raised-beds-empty-image.jpg"

 +++
 Square foot gardening often takes place in raised beds.
 These can be pre-purchased or constructed by the gardener.
 While constructing the beds is fairly straightforward, figuring out what exactly to put _in_ the beds can be a little more complicated.
-One of the advantages of raised-bed gardening is that you are not limited by the soil on your property, which can sometimes be less than ideal for specific crops.
-While you can buy pre-mixed bags of soil that are created specifically for raised bed gardening, this can get very pricey if you have a lot of ground to cover.
-There are more efficient ways to fill in your raised beds yourself, either by manually mixing several different soil components, or by a method deemed ‘lasagna gardening.’
+One of the advantages of raised bed gardening is that you are not limited by the soil on your property, which can sometimes be less than ideal for certain crops.
+While you can buy pre-mixed bags of soil that are specifically made for raised bed gardening, this can get very pricey if you have a lot of ground to cover.
+There are more efficient ways to fill in your raised beds, either by manually mixing several different soil components, or by a method deemed ‘lasagna gardening.’

 ![](https://blog.gardenplanter.app/uploads/raised-beds-soil-image-2.jpg)